snltd/aur/README.md

 one) and I like to keep it organized. *Really* organized.

-This program helps with that, pulling together a dozen or so smaller scripts written over the last twenty-ish years in various language, adding tests and a uniform interface.
+This program helps with that, pulling together a dozen or so smaller scripts written over the last twenty-ish years in various languages, adding tests and a uniform interface.

 Rules and assumptions are:

 * FLACs are in `/storage/flac`; MP3s are in `/storage/mp3`.
 Every FLAC exists
   as an MP3, but not vice-versa.
-* Albums are under `albums/abc` etc; EPs and singles under `eps/`; loose tracks under `tracks`.
+* Albums are under `albums/abc` etc; EPs and singles under `eps/`; loose tracks under `tracks/`.
 Stuff to be processed and filed is under `new/`.
 * Audio files are named `nn.artist.title.suffix`. nn is a zero-padded two-digit number.
-If the artist is "The" something, `the_` is removed from the start of the filename.
+If the artist is "The" something, `the_` is removed from the filename.
 * Tags must be populated for artist, title, album, track number, genre and year.
 Any other tags are removed.
 * FLAC albums have artwork stored as `front.jpg`, and no bigger than 700x700